angeljayakumar/world-happiness-analytics/README.md

 - **Joblib** for saving/loading models
 - **Streamlit** for building the interactive web app interface
 - **Design Thinking** framework to guide user-centered app design, especially for a young persona (Alfie)
-- **A/B Testing** to compare minimal and rich UI versions of the app for optimal engagement

 <h2 style="color:#C71585;">Analysis Used</h3>